PierreLorenzi/HyperCardPreview/README.md

 Get Info of a Covered Button or Field: right-click somewhere on the card, the list of the buttons and fields at that location appears, from the frontmost to the outmost.
 That way you can get info about a button or field even if it is covered by the others.

+## Changes in version 1.4

+Several new features, that make the app more lively:
+- stack windows can be resized,
+- text can be searched in the stacks,
+- text fields can be selected and copied,
+- auto-hilite buttons react to click,
+- images of cards and backgrounds can be seen and copied from the info panel,
+- info panels are more complete,
+- compressed sound resources can be played.

+Besides, performance has been improved.
+I thank FFMpeg (Laszlo Torok and Francois Revol) for retro-engineering the compression algorithm used by Apple in the sound resources, I now handle MACE 3-to-1 and 6-to-1 compressions.

 ## Technical details

 **JSON Export**